coursera/coursera_autograder/README.rst

   python setup.py develop
   pip install -r test_requirements.txt pip install -e .

-You would need to install git, pip, and python3 to install and run correctly.

-  `pip install coursera_autograder` is coming soon.

-If you have used the `pip install` workflow previously to install `coursera_autograder`, we recommend using this flow to update your `coursera_autograder` version.

 If you would like to separate your build environments, we recommend installing `coursera_autograder` within a virtual environment.